A look back and inside at our historic office building

 That explains why we have a historic walk-in safe in the middle of our office.
 Besides the old safe adding a distinctive part of the Delta’s history to our building, it provides a very functional storage setting for our important files.

 Several members of the Brown family also made the bank building their residence during those early years, which explains why our upstairs offices include such interesting features as credenzas that can be rolled around to expose trundle beds, a dumb waiter and more.

 We are proud of our historic office and its roots here in Walnut Grove, CA, and have provided the photos below to show you more of its interesting character and uniqueness.

 We doubt you’ll find many other insurance agencies with a genuine, turn of the 20th century, walk in bank vault still functionally in use today.
 Our building was the original home of the Bank of Alex Brown, chartered in 1913.
-The vault that once held gold coins stored by San Francisco bay area fruit shippers to pay early Delta settlers and farmers for their produce now stores our important customer information safely and securely.
+The vault that once held gold coins stored by San Francisco bay area fruit shippers to pay early Delta settlers and farmers for their produce now stores our important documents and information safely and securely.